AnthonyHonstain/dropwizard-interview-questions/README.md

 these are toy solutions created to help practice interviewing (getting interviewed and conducting interviews).
 It is recorded here only for my own records, and it's usefulness for others is not really considered.

+* `HellowWorldResource` A grab bag of random algorithms implemented in the dropwizard resource
+  * `uniqueCheck` Algorithm to check is a string has all unique characters
+  * `uniqueCheckV2` Algorithm to check is a string has all unique characters
 * `binaryTree` Binary Tree - check if a binary tree is balanced.
   * Solution to CrackingTheCodingInterview problem 4.4 - solution produced on whiteboard under timelimit.
 * `HelloWorldResource.traverseCounterClockWise` Traverse a 2D array counter clockwise